scottyUX/WhatsApp-Agent/docs/CHAT_INTEGRATION.md

 ## Chat Architecture

 ### Overview
-The chat integration provides website users with direct access to the same AI agent system used for WhatsApp, with real-time streaming responses and full database integration.
+The chat integration provides website users with direct access to the same AI agent system used for WhatsApp, with real-time streaming responses, full database integration, and **persistent conversation state management** for serverless environments.

 ### Architecture Diagram
 ```